 To make up for this, Teachable allows you to use Zapier.
 Zapier is an app that will enable you to connect as many secondary apps as you want to your main app (in this case, Teachable).

-Here’s a list of native integrations you’ll find on Teachable:
+Here’s a list of native email marketing tool integrations you’ll find when using Teachable:

 - ConvertKit – For email marketing